 Our approach to exercise is to get you started getting in the habit of doing both resistance training along with some cardio workouts.
 In most circumstances, most of the people starting our program do not have a consistent exercise routine.
 In the end, though, exercise is something that we all need to do and have as part of a healthy lifestyle.
-That is why we have a starting test so that you just start at your own fitness level wherever that may be.
+That is why we have you start at your own fitness level, wherever that may be.